moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 ### 😷 Issue Workflow Hygiene

-In the Create:IDE group we leverage an automatic issue hygiene system via the [triage bot](https://gitlab.com/gitlab-org/quality/triage-ops/-/tree/master/policies/groups/gitlab-org/ide).
+In the Create:Remote Development group we leverage an automatic issue hygiene system via the [triage bot](https://gitlab.com/gitlab-org/quality/triage-ops/-/tree/master/policies/groups/gitlab-org/ide).
 This helps to ensure issues and label hygiene are respected, currently, our rules are:

 ### 🌉 Architecture Plans vs. Iteration Plans